Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 To edit any field of the table, click it and make necessary changes.
 These changes can be saved or canceled using either a keyboard (<enter>, <esc>) or the corresponding buttons in the bottom of the table (right corner).
 Moreover, changes are saved automatically upon switching to another field.

 A multiple editing feature is also supported in the table of orders.
 To use multiple editing, indicate flags in the lines where similar information should be provided.
 Afterwards, edit any field of the table.
-As a result, identical changes will be applied to the corresponding fields of the chosen lines.
+As a result, identical changes are applied to the corresponding fields of the chosen lines.

 If a mistake is made upon editing the table, move a step back by clicking 'Undo' in the bottom of the table (left corner).
 Up to 5 steps are saved in the system.

 Buttons in the bottom of the table (from left to right):